-In real life situations there are natural oscillations of the rate of growth which are not included in this model of exponential growth.
+In real life situations, there are natural oscillations of the rate of growth that are not included in this model of exponential growth.
 A more realistic model of population growth is the logistic growth model, which has the carrying capacity, a constant representing the population's natural growth limit.

 How to find the moment when the initial quantity reaches a given value

 Continuing with our small city, the next question you may ask yourself is, "when can we expect the population to reach some important value?"
 This is useful if you want to know when to adjust the city's urban planning for a larger population, so the city council needs to know which year they can expect the city's population to have tripled in size from the original 10,000?